 Ability/willingness to work in all weather conditions for extended periods of time

-Ability to do repetitive physical work with good humor and efficiency.
+Ability to do repetitive physical work.
 This means comfortability with bending, kneeling, squatting and working on the ground for prolonged periods of time.

 Ability to lift 50 lbs comfortably and safely

-Strong ability to work collaboratively within a team, both taking direction and problem solving when appropriate
+Strong ability to work collaboratively within a team, both taking direction and communicating your needs/asking for help or accommodations when needed

 Ability to work with people of varying ages